 Twelve years ago today I went on a date.
 A lunch time date because I had to be up at 5am the next morning for work, but lunchtime turned into late afternoon and evening.
 We talked about food, cars, sport, fitness, music, nature and being outdoors and laughed about the fact he didn’t even own a mobile phone!
 I didn’t know it back then but this was where a love affair with Scotland began.

 For a London lad he had had his fair share of Scottish adventures, Scout camps, trips with friends to bag another Munro and climb ridges and I also discovered he could cook!
-He had some questionable taste in music but I also realised we both had the same passion for the outdoors as me.
+He had some questionable taste in music but I also realised we both had the same passion for the outdoors.
 He was definitely a keeper!

 Was it worth the early start?
 The eight and a half hours spent getting up and down?
 Every sinew of my being aching for days after?
 Damned straight it was.

 For me, that week was an excellent introduction to Scotland.
 As you can see from the photos we had brilliant weather, I met my first heilan coos and managed to get myself up and down the Ben.

 After this I would have to wait until February 2011 before crossing the border for my fix of fresh air, mountains, my first Scottish island and a trip to the capital.

 “Scotland?
 At this time of year?”
 If I had a pound for every person that said this to me when I mentioned we were going away I could have paid for the cabin and the fuel twice over!
 But for our ten day trip it rained for just one day.

 Dude is quite infatuated by Skye and the Cuillins and regaled me with tales of “big days out” and was excited to show them to me, so we drove north and over the bridge for the day.
 Picnic and flask, binoculars and camera, sunglasses and music, a perfect day out and introduction to the Isle of Skye.